Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

 #### Messages

-If you want to print a message as an output to the player, then use the `_print(player, message_id, extra_args))` function.
+If you want to print a message as an output to the player, the easiest way is using the `_print(player, message_id, ...extra_args)` function.
 This is important to be able to translate the message into other languages.
-Don't worry if you cannot do this, but make sure that you follow these steps so that someone else can translate it.
+Don't worry if you can't translate your strings to other languages, but make sure that you follow these steps so that someone else can translate it.
 Input the string in the format:
-`message_id=  Your message` into the list which is under the `//Translations` comment, under all the other output messages.
+`'message_id' ->  'Your message',` into the map under the `//Translations` comment, under all the other output messages.
+Try to group your messages if all relate to the same function/command, so they are easier to find when translating or using them.
 If the message requires variables to be put in (like a number, or player, etc), just use `%s` in the message to stand for that value, it will be taken care of by the rest of the app.
-Also, if the message is for a fatal error which should stop the function running, use the `_error()` function with exactly the same arguments as `_print()` and it will exit after telling the user what's wrong.
+While the `_print()` function is useful in most of the cases, there are some situations where you can't work by directly printing the message to the player.
+For those cases, there are two auxiliary functions for languages that can be useful in those situations:

+- `_translate(message_id, ...extra_args)` Will give you the translated string directly, without even applying the `format()` to it, so you have full freedom over what you use it for
+- `_error(player, message_id, ...extra_args` Will send the player the message and then immediately exit the function as errored.

-*NB: This message will appear in US english translation.
-If you want to translate for other languages, you need to add the US english version **and** your own language's option.*
+A message added with this method will appear in the default US English translation.
+If you want to translate to other languages, you just need to create a JSON file with your language's id (e.g. `it_it.json`), and add it into the `world-edit.data/langs` folder.
+When the file is in there, you'll be able to load it by using `/world-edit lang [lang id]` ingame.
+The app will warn to the console if you try to load an uncomplete language ingame, including all missing keys so it's easier to translate.
+While those are not available, it will use the default US English values for those.

 ### Command System